Ends 12/02: Join the Holistic Wellness Collective for $1/day! Code: BLACKFRIDAY7

 Benzos aka benzodiazepines, are a class of medications that are often prescribed for anxiety, insomnia, and seizures.
-Unfortunately, while benzos can be quite helpful at reducing these symptoms, benzos are also one of the most addictive pharmaceuticals prescribed.
-In this article we are going to discuss the question: How long does it take to get addicted to benzos?
+Unfortunately, while benzos can be quite helpful at reducing these symptoms, benzos are also one of the most habit-forming pharmaceuticals prescribed.
+In this article we are going to discuss the question: How long does it take to become dependent on benzos?

 Today you are going to learn that and much more.
 Topics included in this article:

-To best understand how benzo addiction happens, who is at risk, how quickly addiction happens and how long it lasts, we first need to understand how benzos work.
+To best understand how benzo addiction happens, who is at risk, how quickly benzo dependence happens and how long it lasts, we first need to understand how benzos work.

 The exact mechanism of benzos is not clearly understood, but what we do know is that benzos enhance a neurotransmitter in the brain called Gamma Aminobutyric Acid (GABA) (RX List, 2021).